Masterminds/sprig/README.md

   - wrapWith: Wrap text at the given column count, and with the given string for a line terminator: `wrap 50 "\n\t" $string`
   - contains: strings.Contains, but with the arguments switched: `contains substr str`.
 (This simplifies common pipelines)
+  - quote: Wrap strings in double quotes. `quote "a" "b"` returns `"a" "b"`
+  - squote: Wrap strings in single quotes.

 ### String Slice Functions: